alan-turing-institute/data-safe-haven/processes/provider-overview.md

 No reclassification should be permitted without a script describing, in code, the process used to create the derived dataset.
 (The authors do not believe that a spreadsheet can be properly audited for this.)

-A reclassification script should be written by a Project member.
+A reclassification script should be written by a project member.
 This is placed on the software volume or home volume, and run so that the derived dataset is placed on the Output Volume.

 Following review by the Data Provider Representative, Investigator, or an independent Referee (depending on tier) of the reclassification script and generated derived dataset, a new Environment can be created with the former egress volume now mounted as a new secure data volume within a new Environment, at a different tier.
 The existence of this Environment as a "derived Environment" should be noted, with the originating Environment's ID and the reclassification script preserved.